Reformed Church of New Paltz Records

 Bulk Dates: 1683-1882

-Volume: 0.5 cu. ft. (plus other materials housed at Reformed Church of New Paltz)
+Volume: 0.5 cu. ft. at HHS, plus approximately 2 cu. ft. at Reformed Church of New Paltz (RCNP)

 Language: French, Dutch, English

-Acquisition: Partial collection housed at HHS, on loan from the Reformed Church of New Paltz (RCNP).
+Acquisition: Partial collection housed at HHS (MSS.065) is on loan from RCNP.

 Access and Use: Unrestricted.
 Request for permission to publish materials from these records should be directed to the Archivist/Librarian at Historic Huguenot Street (HHS).

-Digital Access: Partially digitized in 2023.
-Hosted online at New York Heritage, click on Reformed Church of New Paltz, or see links in Box/Folder listing below).
+Digital Access: Digitized 2021-2025.
+Hosted online at New York Heritage (click on Reformed Church of New Paltz), or see links in Box/Folder listing below).

 Administrative History